-Strategy (and Rank in 2005 EMP) Specific Actions Responsibility Outcome of Action Comments Ecol-7 24/28 Investigate fish stock trends and commercial and recreational fishing practices in Coila Lake to determine if any seasonal restrictions or upper limits on the number of commercial licences Carry out surveys on recreational and commercial fishing effort and catch in Coila Lake, as well as surveys on specific important species (i.e. commercially important or threatened/rare species such as Black Bream).
+Strategy (a nd Rank in 2005 EMP) Specific Actions Responsibility Outcome of Action Comments Ecol-7 24/28 commercial and recreational fishing practices in Coila Lake to determine if any seasonal restrictions or upper limits on the number of commercial licences are required.
+Carry out surveys on recreational and commercial fishing effort and catch in Coila Lake, as well as surveys on specific important species (i.e. commercially important or threatened/rare species such as Black Bream).
 DPI Fisheries, MPA DPI website lists research undertaken.
 Marine Park zoning now applies General fishing closures Coila Lake.
-Recreational fishing haven - Tuross Lake Subject to ongoing review by DPI. are required.
+Recreational fishing haven - Tuross Lake Subject to ongoing review by DPI.
 Review results of assessments to identify any potential species that may be affected by overfishing or specific fishing practices that may detrimentally affect the marine environment.
-If necessary, introduce temporary bans (seasonal or on-going) or modify bag limits on particular species or prohibit specific fishing practices.
+DPI Fisheries If necessary, introduce temporary bans (seasonal or on-going) or modify bag limits on particular species or prohibit specific fishing practices.
 DPI Fisheries, MPA Continue to monitor the fish population during any temporary bans / changes to limits, and if improvements are observed, consider making bans / changes permanent, in consultation with the commercial fishers on Coila and the local recreational fishing community.
 DPI Fisheries, MPA

 Strategy (ar nd Rank in 2005 EMP) Specific Actions Responsibility Outcome of Action Comments WQual-5 25/28 Council to adopt a policy requiring WSUD for all new urban developments and to provide Review existing planning framework regarding future development within Eurobodalla Shire Council.
 ESC, P&E Council's Infrastructure Design Standards (IDS) details the requirements for the design of infrastructure undertaken on Council, Crown or private land within Eurobodalla Shire.
 ESC reviewed and updated the Integrated Water Cycle Management (IWCM) Strategy in 2016.
-(IDS) details the requirements for the design of infrastructure undertaken on (IDS) details the requirements for the design of infrastructure undertaken on (IDS) details the requirements for the design of infrastructure undertaken on (IDS) details the requirements for the design of infrastructure undertaken on Complete incentives for implementation of on-site stormwater treatment and re-use for existing developments around the Tuross estuary and Review Council's existing IWCMS and current best practices for WSUD, and determine their applicability to the Tuross and Coila catchments.
+Complete incentives for implementation of on-site stormwater treatment and re-use for existing developments around the Tuross estuary and Review Council's existing IWCMS and current best practices for WSUD, and determine their applicability to the Tuross and Coila catchments.
 ESC, P&E Coila Lake.
 Modify existing planning instruments to include findings of IWCMS, particularly the consideration of WSUD principles, such as on-site stormwater management, rainwater tanks, stormwater and greywater reuse etc. ESC, P&E Implement community education campaign regarding changes to planning framework.
 ESC